 - Sliced Almonds

 Crack Slaw for today or ANYDAY!

-This salad is a favorite of mine because it is great any time of year.
+This salad is a favorite of mine because it is great at any time of year.
 You could make it for dinner tonight or as a side for your next barbecue.
-Whenever I am craving Asian food (and when am I not) but want something a little lighter, this is my go to!
+Whenever I am craving Asian food (and when am I not) but want something a little lighter, this is my go-to!

-Speaking of BBQ’s and Picnics, take a look at my tutorial on “How to cut a Watermelon like a Pro”!
-My homemade Peach Iced Tea would also go great with it as well.
+Speaking of BBQs and Picnics, take a look at my tutorial on “How to cut a Watermelon like a Pro”!
+My homemade Peach Sweet Tea would also go great with it as well.
 You could also try this Lavender Lemonade and Limeade from my friend Chandice!

 This Crack Slaw is a stunner that will surely impress and have everyone asking for the recipe.
 I love the bright flavor that the lime brings out in it and the salad mix has cilantro and green onions that keep it tasting fresh.